GuardianRG/octalysisprime/manuscript/welcome.md

 ![Ulric finds & shares new items on OP Slack](/resources/memberdiscovery.png)

 During this time as the Community Manager, I was watching our primary hangout spot in the Tavern and main channel for Island Feedback (for now, on Slack), where I noticed a mixture of technical feedback, feature requests, and questions about how things worked.
 How might we begin to respond to this deluge?
-(Niels den Daas, another annual member, shared with me in a February 2020 video call that public roadmap might serve the curiosity of the feature requests, which was a start.)
+(Niels den Daas, another annual member, shared with me in a February 2020 video call that a public roadmap might serve the curiosity of the feature requests, which was a start.)

 But how to address technical questions, strategy queries, guidance on learning pathways?